OOZZY/tloimageeditor/README.md

+# tloimageeditor

+A simple image editor.

+## Build Requirements

+* CMake
+* C++14 development environment for which CMake can generate build files
+* Qt 5

-# Clone, Build, and Run
+## Clone, Build, and Run

 ```
 $ git clone <url/to/tloimageeditor.git> # clone into tloimageeditor directory